-Campus Community Emergency Response Team (C-CERT) The Campus-Community Emergency Response Team (C-CERT) Program educates medical operations.
+Campus Community Emergency Response Team (C-CERT) The Campus-Community hazards that may impact their work or living area.
+It also trains them in basic disaster response skills such as fire safety, light search and rescue, team organization and disaster medical operations.
 Using the classroom training and hands-on exercises, C-CERT members can assist others on their campus and in their neighborhood in the event of an emergency when professional responders are not immediately available for help.